probe-rs/probe-rs/README.md

 ## Functionality

-As of 0.6.0 this lib can
+As of version 0.6.0 this library can

 - connect to a DAPLink, STLink or JLink
 - talk to ARM and Risc-V cores via SWD or JTAG